 In some instances, an accident may be attributed to a combination of negligent behavior and manufactural defect.
 A qualified attorney can assist you in determining which party is most liable and how to proceed with your claim.

-Put Our Proficient Product Liability Lawyers to Work on Your Case
+Put Our Chicago Product Liability Lawyers to Work on Your Case

 Rosenfeld Injury Lawyers LLC has recovered damages on behalf of thousands of clients whose injuries were due to manufactural defects or the failure of product manufacturers to warn of dangers.
 If you have been injured in a snow blower accident, contact us today to learn what our Chicago snow blower injury attorneys can do to ensure you have the greatest possible chance of recovering the compensation that you need and deserve.
 If we are unable to help you secure damages, our services will cost you nothing.